+An alternative to fitting polynomial trends is to use B-splines and the results can often get better.
+A practitioner will face a choice of trend models, while remembering not to ignore dependence in the errors, especially when they have prediction in mind. { There is also the problem of overfitting to avoid, which is for the fitted curves to follow the data too closely.}

+Recent advances in machine learning have made available to the statistics community a wealth of network structures and the associated training methodologies for finding patterns in vast quantities of data.
+There have been attempts at deep learning based statistical forecasting, see \cite{wang2019deep} \cite{salinas2020deepar}\cite{rangapuram2018deep}.
+All these methods require the time series to be independent { of each other} so that the loss function can be written in a simple additive form, thus leaving out dependence information across the series.

-In this paper, we model the mean $\bm{\mu}_t$ by a recurrent neural network of the LSTM (Long Short-Term Memory) type, with input $\bm{x}_t$ at time $t$, and simultaneously $\{{\mathbf y}_t-\bm{\mu}_t\}$ by the VAR model (1).
-Details are given in (\ref{varwt}), (\ref{h_t}) and (\ref{mu_t}).
-This way, the deterministic trends can be highly nonlinear and the Markovian dependence in $\{{\mathbf y}_t\}$ is retained.
-All the parameters will come from the network, which will be trained in such a way that the exact Gaussian log-likelihood is maximised, so that inference can be made using the fitted model.
-In particular, future values of ${\mathbf y}_t$ can be predicted and prediction intervals constructed.
+In this paper, we model the mean $\bm{\mu}_t$ by a recurrent neural network of the LSTM (Long Short-Term Memory) type, and simultaneously $\{{\mathbf y}_t-\bm{\mu}_t\}$ by the VAR model (1).
+All the model parameters are estimated at the same time.
+The exact Gaussian log-likelihood is used, and no assumption is made on the independence between the component series.
+We enforce the causality condition on the VAR parameters to ensure the stability of the model, which is often overlooked in the literature. {It helps with convergence of the training algorithm and the best linear predictor will be readily available.}

-The rest of the paper is organized as follows: Section~\ref{liter} reviews the literature on VAR modeling and recent deep learning based statistical forecasting methods.
-Section~\ref{trend-generation-VAR-parametrization-using-LSTM} describes trend generation using an LSTM network, VAR parameterization, the Gaussian log-likelihood function, and its use in network training.
-Section~\ref{simulation-study-varwt} is a simulation study using trends generated from real data.
-Section~\ref{application-study-varwt} shows results of model fitting to a real data set and comparisons with alternative models in terms of forecasting accuracy.
+The rest of the paper is organised as follows: Section~\ref{trend-generation-VAR-parametrization-using-LSTM} defines the model and discusses trend generation, VAR parameterisation, the Gaussian log-likelihood function, and its use in network training.
+Section~\ref{simulation-study-varwt} is a simulation study using trends {estimated} from real data.
+Section~\ref{application-study-varwt} shows results of model fitting to three data sets and comparisons with alternative models in terms of forecasting accuracy.
 Section~\ref{conclusion-varwt} offers concluding remarks.